karenamckinnon/PEP/README.md

 reproduce the results and have identified missing files or dependencies, please contact Karen McKinnon.

+Some additional scripts not produced by the authors, but freely available online, are used but not provided in this repository.
+These include: m_map cdfdate2num runmean lbmap

 Note that certain information (primarily directory paths) must be input into main.m and the .ncl scripts in order for them to run.